- Police Department

 File a Police Report

-Welcome to the Ventura Police Department Citizens Online Reporting System.
-If this is an Emergency please call 911.
-Using this online citizen police report system allows you to submit a report immediately and print a copy of the police report for free.
+Welcome to the Ventura Police Department Online Reporting System.
+If this is an emergency, please call 911.
+Using this online police report system allows you to submit a report immediately and print a copy of the police report for free.
 Please confirm the following to find out if online citizen police report filing is right for you:

-If you answered yes to all of the above questions, you are ready to file your report online.
+If you answered "no" to all of the above questions, you are ready to file your report online.
 Please make sure to turn off your pop-up blocking software before filing the report.

 Upon completion of this report process you will: 1) See the words: "Your online police report has been submitted" showing that your police report is complete.

-Details do Matter: If you can locate model and serial numbers for your lost or stolen property, we can enter it in the national databases as such.
+- Details do matter: If you can locate the model and serial numbers for your lost or stolen property, we can enter it in the national databases.
 Where called for, estimate as best you can the fair market value for the property, or the dollar amount of damage done.
 An example would be if you were filing a vandalism report you should be as specific as possible within the narrative section. e.g., "My car was damaged" is not an acceptable description of events.
 We would need additional information such as, "My car was damaged and it looks like someone used a key to scratch the car from the front and down along the side rear panel.

-Give us Some Time: Upon submission of your report you will receive a notification e-mail letting you know your report has been received.
+- Give us time: Upon submission of your report you will receive a notification e-mail letting you know your report has been received.
 Our staff checks and reviews incoming reports daily.
-We have several choices regarding the status of your report and will review it to ensure accuracy and that the requested information has been provided.
 If all the necessary information is provided, the report will be accepted into our database and you will receive a report number via e-mail, along with a link/attachment to the report.
-If information is missing or your report narrative is incomplete (as described above under the "Details do Matter" section) you will be contacted via e-mail and requested to submit additional information.
+If information is missing or your report narrative is incomplete, you will be contacted via e-mail and requested to submit additional information.